-During the middle ages these communities were banished from the Kingdom of France and consequently had to find other places to live.
+During the Middle Ages these communities were banished from the Kingdom of France and consequently had to find other places to live.

 The independant County of Provence was one of the places.
 Aix-en-Provence for example had an important Jewish community.

-But after this area was linked to the Kingdom of France, Jews were asked to leave or to convert to Catholicism.
+After this area was linked to the Kingdom of France, Jews were asked to leave or to convert to Catholicism.

 They found freedom of worship and religion in this area.